RusticiSoftware/scormcloud-api-v2-client-javascript/docs/CourseApi.md

   'learnerId': "learnerId_example", // String | Only entries for the specified learner id will be included.
   'since': new Date("2013-10-20T19:20:30+01:00"), // Date | Only items updated since the specified ISO 8601 TimeStamp (inclusive) are included.
 If a time zone is not specified, UTC time zone will be used.
   'until': new Date("2013-10-20T19:20:30+01:00"), // Date | Only items updated before the specified ISO 8601 TimeStamp (inclusive) are included.
 If a time zone is not specified, UTC time zone will be used.
-  'more': "more_example" // String | Value for this parameter will be provided in the 'more' property of registration lists, where needed.
+  'more': "more_example", // String | Value for this parameter will be provided in the 'more' property of registration lists, where needed.
 An opaque value, construction and parsing may change without notice.
 };

 var callback = function(error, data, response) {